Join me!

 • Type of bulb: true bulb

-• Flower color: red, pink, orange, salmon, yellow, purple, white and blue
+• Flower colour: red, pink, orange, salmon, yellow, purple, white and blue

 • Flowering period: March – April